geoserver/geoserver/doc/en/user/source/community/remote-wps/install_xmpp.rst

   $> createdb openfire
   $> createuser -P openfire

-  # The ‘-P’ parameter ensures that the shell will explicitly ask for user’s password and you will need to type it in.
+  # The '-P' parameter ensures that the shell will explicitly ask for user's password and you will need to type it in.
 Enter the password twice

      R3m0T3wP5

   $> psql -U postgres -d postgres -c "ALTER USER postgres WITH PASSWORD 'R3m0T3wP5';"

 Postgres user is secured with the new password.
-Let’s put authentication methods in practise and force every application or shell login to promt for these passwords.
+Lets put authentication methods in practice and force every application or shell login to prompt for these passwords.

 .. code-block:: shell